-Kian Seara Rey is a journalist and photographer focused on stories about activism, the climate and Latin America.
+Kian Seara Rey is a multimedia journalist focused on stories about activism, the climate and Latin America.
 Here is some of his work.

 Climate Activists Disrupt German Coal Mine Expansion [Video, photos and article]

 A mass demonstration led by a diverse coalition of climate activist groups on October 31 was the largest yet in Lützerath, a small village in the German Rhineland occupied by activists since last year.

 Police brutality and a cat-and-mouse game with activists ensued as the mass demonstration seemed to come to an end.
 Instead, around 600 activists from a direct action group called Ende Gelände suddenly rushed a police line blocking access to the edge of the open-pit mine.

 In Gentrified Amsterdam, A New Wave Of Squatters Vows To Reclaim The City